 Retail Pricing Strategies: Strange Things Happening With Australian Retail Prices

-Leading retailers – Woolworths & Coles, Myer, David Jones – and pure play online businesses – ShowPO, Shoes of Prey, the Iconic, PetCircle – are now using retail pricing strategies and hiring technical pricing, IT and data talent to drive margin increases of up to 60%.
+Leading retailers – Woolworths & Coles – and pure play online businesses – Sephora, Mecca, ShowPO, ASOS, Prettylittlething, the Iconic; and even petfood business PetCircle – use online retail pricing strategies, tailored promotions and customer loyalty to drive margin increases on some products of up to 60%.

-Developing better retail pricing strategies and tactics in a new digital retail environment is now a burning priority for CEOs in Australia; and they need highly skilled teams to help them do it:
+Developing better retail pricing strategies and tactics in a new digital retail environment is now a burning priority for CEOs in Australia.
+Thus, they need highly skilled teams to help them do it:

-- Customers now make cross-channel buying decisions:e., they are starting online on their mobiles and computer even if they end up buying from the store.
+- Customers now make cross-channel buying decisions.
+They are starting online on their mobiles and computer even if they end up buying from the store.

-- Customers are using the internet to remember prices: i.e., they no longer rely on their memories or a note book to compare prices across retailers, they go online and use price-comparison sites.
+- Customers are using the internet to remember prices.
+They no longer rely on their memories or a note book to compare prices across retailers, they go online and use price-comparison sites.
 Even new concepts such as crypto-currencies are appearing.

-- Pure play online retailers are now re-pricing top-selling items up to 12 times a day: i.e., Amazon, Alibaba and even Uber are dynamically managing their prices in relation to their competitor’s prices and can respond to their competitors in less than 1 hour.
+- Pure play online retailers are now re-pricing top-selling items up to 12 times a day.
+Amazon, Alibaba and even Uber are dynamically managing their prices in relation to their competitor’s prices and can respond to their competitors in less than 1 hour.

-- Customers now demand personalised offers, promotions and deals:e., Retailers are now creating personalised promotions based on someone shopping history.
+- Customers now demand personalised offers, promotions and deals.
+Retailers are now creating personalised promotions based on someone’s shopping history.

-- Retailers are now hiring technical pricing and data talent to maximise revenue: e.
-Large, med and small businesses are searching for people who can make money out of data.
+- Retailers are now hiring technical pricing and data talent to maximise revenue.
+Large, medium and small businesses are searching for people who can make money out of data.
 Data analytics and modelling is not enough – they want people who can turn data into margin growth.